Sunday, December 10, 2023

 And the great thing about an impound statute is it has immediate consequences.
 Unlike just receiving a traffic ticket (one that might be ignored), with this ordinance our young reckless driver would be left by the side of the road, without a car, having to figure out whether he’s going to have to walk home.
 And the next day, the reckless driver has to figure out what he is going to do to get his car out of the impound lot.

 Some Shorewood residents would probably also be happy if signs were posted at the entrances to Shorewood that said something like "RECKLESS DRIVERS' VEHICLES SUBJECT TO IMPOUND AND DISPOSAL."
-Such signs wold look something like this:
+Such signs would look something like this:

 I’m not saying I would be in favor of such signs (they aren’t exactly “Welcome to Shorewood”), but I could see some folks in Shorewood who would favor having such on Lake, Capitol and/or Oakland.